yaesoubilab/SimPy/README.md

 1. identify strategies on the cost-effectiveness frontier
 2. produce the table summarizing the result of the cost-effectiveness analysis
 3. produce cost-effectiveness planes,
-4. calcualte the confidence intervals and projection intervals for ICER estmates
+4. calculate confidence intervals and projection intervals for ICER estimates

 --RandomVariateGenerators.py--
 To generate (thread-safe) realizations from various probability distributions.